How Financial Ruin Made Me a More Compassionate Leader

 Through compassion, we can create loyal customers, help people overcome financial setbacks, and ultimately empower them to achieve their life goals - just like I did.

-Hear stories like Lisa's live at Women in Consumer Finance 2024.
-This year, we'll be in Fort Worth, Texas from November 11 to 13.
+Hear stories like Lisa's live at Women in Consumer Finance 2025.
+We'll be in Charlotte, North Carolina from November 11 to 13.
 Get your ticket or sign up for updates here.